AWS accounts

 Environment variables

-Adding an AWS account to your track also sets a list of environment variables that you can use in commands and scripts:
+Adding an AWS account to your track also sets a list of AWS environment variables that you can use in commands and scripts.
+This provides the ability to access and deploy resources within the AWS account during track setup or during learner interaction with the CLI.

 Setting policies and permissions